circleci/circleci-docs/jekyll/_cci2/features.md

 Often the best way to troubleshoot problems is to [SSH into a job]({{ site.baseurl }}/2.0/ssh-access-jobs/) and inspect things like log files, running processes, and directory paths.
 CircleCI 2.0 gives you the option to access all jobs via SSH.

-When you log in with SSH, you are running an interactive login shell.
-You are also likely to be running the command on top of the directory where the command failed the first time, so you are not starting a clean run.

-In contrast, CircleCI uses a non-interactive shell for running commands by default.
-Hence, steps run in interactive mode may succeed, while failing in non-interactive mode.

 ### Parallelism

 If your project has a large number of tests, it will need more time to run them on one machine.
 To reduce this time, you can [run tests in parallel]({{ site.baseurl }}/2.0/parallelism-faster-jobs/) by spreading them across multiple machines.
 This requires specifying a parallelism level.